 #Create Doorbell Entangler Circuit

-doorbell_circuit = QuantumCircuit(2, 2) # Create a circuit with two qubits (Whiskerton marbles) and two classical bits (to store the measurement outcome).
+doorbell_circuit = QuantumCircuit(qubits, classical_bits) # Create a circuit with the quantum and classical registers.

-doorbell_circuit.h(0) # Add a Hadamard gate to the first qubit/
+doorbell_circuit.h(q0) # Add a Hadamard gate to the first qubit

-doorbell_circuit.cx(0,1) # Add a CNOT gate with the first qubit as the control and the second qubit as the target.
+doorbell_circuit.cx(q0,q1) # Add a cnot gate with the first qubit as the control and the second qubit as the target.
 The target flips its state when the control is in the 1 state.

 As an exercise, run this circuit in a similar way to the marble circuit in Chapter 2!